What You Need to Know About Truck Accidents: When to Call an Alabama Truck Wreck Lawyer

 Truck collisions can occur for many reasons including bad trucking company policies or carelessness.
 Companies will often hire inexperienced drivers and fail to adequately train them.
 Often times, companies fail to even run a criminal and/or driving background check.
 Equipment also plays a large role in the safety of 18-wheeler trucks.
 If the truck is overloaded, not properly secured, or poorly maintained, an accident can occur.
 Companies tend to overwork and over schedule their drivers which can lead them to drive with a lack of sleep.
 Driving while sleep deprived can result in non-alert driving which is especially dangerous when operating an 80,000-pound piece of equipment.

 Poor judgment from the truck driver can also lead to truck accidents.
 You would be unpleasantly surprised to know how many truck drivers choose to drive with drugs and/or alcohol in their system.
 Today’s drivers are also more distracted with talking on the phone, texting, checking emails, and looking at GPS.
 With the tight deadlines and busy schedule, they can choose to drive recklessly and speed.
 Other conditions, such as highway hypnosis (after thousands of miles watching the same scenery, a driver can enter a sort of “trance” like state) and blind spots (the area behind a truck which is not visible on most mirror systems) are more out of a drivers control.

 There are also some causes of truck accidents that are not the fault of the trucking company or the driver.
 Road construction can create hazardous conditions, improper signage can obstruct the driver’s view, and defective highway design can lead to collisions.

-Types of Truck Accidents Handled by our Alabama Truck Wreck Lawyers at Taylor Martino, PC:
+Our Alabama Truck Wreck Lawyers at Taylor Martino, PC handle the following cases: